info@amethystresearch.net

 Goal:

-Infrared detectors with
+Infrared detectors with reduced cooling

-bolster orbital and in situ compositional analysis and mapping in future
+compositional analysis and mapping in future

 planetary missions.